kinetic-flow/arcin-infinitas/README.md

 * Holding Start + Select + 5 for 3 seconds will enable or disable all LEDs.

 Note that when you use the mode switching button combinations, the changes are not permanently saved; when the controller is unplugged, things will revert back to what was set in the configuration tool.
 This is intentional!

+# WS2812B control

+WS2812B light strips can be controlled over button 9 pins.
+This is currently experimental.
+See https://github.com/minsang-github/rhythmgame-docs/wiki/WS2812B-on-arcin for details.

 ## For developers - build instructions
 See [BUILDING.md](https://github.com/minsang-github/arcin-infinitas/blob/master/BUILDING.md).